-- 37. (1) The Minister may, in the absence of an adequacy decision under Article 45, following consultation with such other Minister of the Government as he or she considers appropriate and the Commission, make regulations restricting the transfer of categories of personal data to a third country or an international organisation for important reasons of public policy. - (2) Regulations under subsection (1) shall specify the important reasons of public policy for restricting the transfer concerned and may be expressed to apply by reference to one or more of the following- - (a) a category or categories of personal data, - (b) a third country or classes of third country, or - (c) an international organisation.
+36. (1) The Minister may, in the absence of an adequacy decision under Article 45, following consultation with such other Minister of the Government as he or she considers appropriate and the Commission, make regulations restricting the transfer of categories of personal data to a third country or an international organisation for important reasons of public policy.

+- (2) Regulations under subsection (1) shall specify the important reasons of public policy for restricting the transfer concerned and may be expressed to apply by reference to one or more of the following- - (a) a category or categories of personal data, - (b) a third country or classes of third country, or

-- (3) In making regulations under subsection (1), the Minister shall have regard to the public interest and the need for protection of individuals with regard to the processing of their personal data and, without prejudice to the generality of the foregoing, shall in particular have regard to- - (a) the nature, scope, context and purposes of the processing, - (b) the desirability of facilitating international transfers of data, - (c) risks arising for the rights and freedoms of individuals, and - (d) the likelihood and the severity of such risks for individuals concerned.
+- (c) an international organisation. - (3) In making regulations under subsection (1), the Minister shall have regard to the public interest and the need for protection of individuals with regard to the processing of their personal data and, without prejudice to the generality of the foregoing, shall in particular have regard to- - . . - (a) the nature, scope, context and purposes of the processing, - (b) the desirability of facilitating international transfers of data, - (c) risks arising for the rights and freedoms of individuals, and - (d) the likelihood and the severity of such risks for individuals concerned.

-Processing for a task carried out in the public interest or in the exercise of official authority
+Processing for a task carried out in the public interest or in the exercise of official 15 authority

-- 38. (1) The processing of personal data shall be lawful to the extent that such processing is necessary and proportionate for- - (a) the performance of a function of a controller conferred by or under an enactment or by the Constitution, or - (b) the administration by or on behalf of a controller of any non-statutory scheme, programme or funds where the legal basis for such administration is a function of a controller conferred by or under an enactment or by the Constitution. - (2) Subject to subsection (3), the processing of personal data and disclosure of that data to a person for the purposes of preserving the Common Travel Area, or any part of that Area, shall be lawful where the controller is an Irish air carrier, an air carrier or a sea carrier. - (3) The Minister shall, following consultation with such other Minister of the Government as he or she considers appropriate and the Commission, make regulations for the purposes of subsection (2) specifying- - (a) the part of the Common Travel Area to which the regulations apply, - (b) the personal data that may be processed, - (c) the circumstances in which the personal data may be disclosed, including specifying the person to whom the data may be disclosed, and - (d) such other conditions (if any) as the Minister considers appropriate to impose on such processing. - (4) Subject to subsection (5), the processing of personal data which is necessary for the performance of a task carried out in the public interest by a controller or which is necessary in the exercise of official authority vested in a controller may be specified in regulations made- - (a) by the Minister following consultation with such other Minister of the Government as he or she considers appropriate, or
+- 37. (1) The processing of personal data shall be lawful to the extent that such processing is necessary and proportionate for- - (a) the performance of a function of a controller conferred by or under an enactment or by the Constitution, or - (b) the administration by or on behalf of a controller of any non-statutory scheme, programme or funds where the legal basis for such administration is a function of a controller conferred by or under an enactment or by the Constitution. - (2) Subject to subsection (3), the processing of personal data and disclosure of that data to a person for the purposes of preserving of the Common Travel Area, or any part of that Area, shall be lawful where the controller is an Irish air carrier, an air carrier or a sea carrier. - (3) The Minister shall, following consultation with such other Minister of the Government as he or she considers appropriate and the Commission, make regulations for the purposes of subsection (2) specifying- - (a) the part of the Common Travel Area to which the regulations apply, - (b) the personal data that may be processed, - (c) the circumstances in which the personal data may be disclosed, including specifying the person to whom the data may be disclosed, and - (d) such other conditions (if any) as the Minister considers appropriate to impose on 35 such processing. - (4) Processing of personal data which is necessary for the performance of a task carried out in the public interest by a controller or which is necessary in the exercise of official authority vested in a controller may be specified in regulations made by-